Welcome to Wopular's coverage of Congress, Gun Control.

-Congress, Gun Control | featured news
+Congress, Gun Control that have been featured on main sections

 Senate Majority Leader Harry Reid said the Senate will "hit pause" on the gun bill while senators see if they can find a workable compromise on strengthening background checks on gun purchases.